Studying from home, the expectation: Early morning yoga, followed by a walk around the block before sitting down for 4 hours to study.

 Start a group study session and debate key questions on the topic.

 Here at Melio, we try to encourage active learning wherever possible.
-From including quizzes and worksheets as part of your independent study, to encouraging group discussions through live seminars on our Academic Programmes, we believe that your engagement with the work is critical in helping you to advance your knowledge.
+From including quizzes and worksheets as part of your independent study, to encouraging group discussions through live seminars on our Academic Online Courses, we believe that your engagement with the work is critical in helping you to advance your knowledge.

 So, there we have it: twelve study motivation tips to help you when learning from home.